VasylR/source-controller/docs/api/v1beta2/source.md

 <td>
 <em>(Optional)</em>
 <p>Timeout is used for the index fetch operation for an HTTPS helm repository,
-and for remote OCI Repository operations like pulling for an OCI helm repository.
+and for remote OCI Repository operations like pulling for an OCI helm chart by the associated HelmChart.
 Its default value is 60s.</p>
 </td>
 </tr>